daspec/www.daspec.com/guides/custom_matcher.md

 ## Adding matchers using NPM modules

 The second option for making matchers available to your steps is to supply a list of NPM module names that contain matchers to the console runner, using the `--matchers` command line argument, or the `matchers` key in the config file.
 Save your matcher object as a node module, and export the functions that you want to use for matchers.
-For an example, see the [quantity matcher](https://github.com/daspec/daspec-js-quantity-matcher).
+For an example, see the [quantity matchers](https://github.com/daspec/daspec-js-quantity-matchers).

+This is a good option for loading third-party matcher libraries, or sharing a matcher library across multiple projects easily.
 Check out the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) project to see custom matchers loaded using NPM modules in action.